 David serves on the advisory boards of the New York Metropolitan Opera and Castlight Health, a provider of healthcare cost-transparency solutions.
 In 2009, he was a David Rockefeller Fellow with the Partnership for New York City.
 David also enjoys travel, reading, art, fashion, skiing, cycling, and fine food and wine.

-“Beyond the pill: Creating medical value through technology enablement” (PDF–10.89 MB), Operations for the Executive Suite, McKinsey & Company
+“Beyond the pill: Creating medical value through technology enablement” (PDF–378 KB), Operations for the Executive Suite, McKinsey, 2011

 “Accounting for the cost of US health care: Pre-reform trends and the impact of the recession,” McKinsey Center for US Health Reform, December 2011